open-mmlab/mmaction2/demo/README.md

 - `--use-frames`: If specified, the demo will take rawframes as input.
 Otherwise, it will take a video as input.
 - `DEVICE_TYPE`: Type of device to run the demo.
 Allowed values are cuda device like `cuda:0` or `cpu`.
 If not specified, it will be set to `cuda:0`.
 - `FPS`: FPS value of the output video when using rawframes as input.
 If not specified, it wll be set to 30.
-- `FONT_SIZE`: Font size of the label added in the video.
-If not specified, it wll be set to 20.
+- `FONT_SCALE`: Font scale of the label added in the video.
+If not specified, it wll be 0.5.
 - `FONT_COLOR`: Font color of the label added in the video.
 If not specified, it will be `white`.
 - `TARGET_RESOLUTION`: Resolution(desired_width, desired_height) for resizing the frames before output when using a video as input.
 If not specified, it will be None and the frames are resized by keeping the existing aspect ratio.
 - `RESIZE_ALGORITHM`: Resize algorithm used for resizing.
 If not specified, it will be set to `bicubic`.